Residence Life

 Therefore, all full-time undergraduate students are required to live on campus unless they meet one or more of the following off-campus eligibility requirements:

-2. The student transferred into Concordia and is over 21 years old by October 15 of the academic year they desire to live off campus
+1. The student is 21 years old by December 31 of the academic year they desire to live off campus

 3. The student is supporting a child at their residence